Museums

 The War Memorial of Korea is a large memorial that commemorates the victims of the Korean War and other wars throughout the history of the country.
 When the memorial was opened on June 10, 1994 it was the largest of its kind in the world.
 It took the hard work and research of countless numbers of experts from all different fields to make this museum possible.

-Click here to read more about War Memorial of Korea.
+Read more about War Memorial of Korea

-Yoon Dong-ju Literature Museum
+Yun Dong-ju Literature Museum

-The Yoon Dong-ju Literature Museum is dedicated to Yoon Dong-ju, one of Korea’s most beloved poets.
-Yoon’s extensive collection of over 100 poems, including ‘Sky, Wind, Stars, and Poem,’ was profoundly influenced and shaped by the colonial rule that prevailed during his lifetime.
+The Yun Dong-ju Literature Museum is dedicated to Yoon Dong-ju, one of Korea's most beloved poets.
+Yoon's extensive collection of over 100 poems, including 'Sky, Wind, Stars, and Poem,' was profoundly influenced and shaped by the colonial rule that prevailed during his lifetime.
+Yoon composed his entire body of poetry in the Korean language.

 Last Updated on Feb 29, 2024